avaneev/biteopt/README.md

 high-dimensional problems that are implicitly or explicitly combinatorial (e.g., Perm, and Lennard-Jones atom clustering problems) as in such problems the global descent vanishes at some point and the method is left with an exponentially increasing number of local minima.
+However, BiteOpt is able to solve symmetric and asymmetric TSP problems even as large as 400-node ones, to within 2-6% of optimum (parameter values should be sorted to derive the node ordering).

 Similarly, problems with many competing minima without a pronounced global descent towards global minimum (e.g., Bukin N.6 problem) may not be solved